Peng-Rao/NLA_notes/contents/numerical_linear_algebra.typ

     lim_(k arrow infinity) x^((k)) = (x^((k+1)) - alpha) / (x^((k)) - alpha) = g'(alpha)
   $
 ] <fixedpointconvergence>
-Let $alpha$ be a fixed point of the a function $g$ which is continous and differentiable in a neighborhood of $alpha$.
+Let $alpha$ be a fixed point of the a function $g$ which is continuous and differentiable in a neighborhood of $alpha$.
 - if $|g'(alpha)| gt 1$, then the sequence $x^((k+1))=g(x^((k)))$ will not converge to $alpha$.
 - if $|g'(alpha)| eq 1$, then no general conclusion can be drawn both convergence and divergence become possibile.